technologiesoutcomes/assignments/assignment11/README.md

 One instance will be the frontend and the other the backend.
 Label them accordingly.

 For the Frontend instance use user date script to install one of the following applications.
-a) Installation and configuration of Apache HTTP server (https://opensource.com/article/18/2/apache-web-server-configuration) OR
+* Installation and configuration of Apache HTTP server (https://opensource.com/article/18/2/apache-web-server-configuration) OR
-b) Installation and configuration of Nginx (https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-20-04)
+* Installation and configuration of Nginx (https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-20-04)

 For the Backend instance use user date script to install ALL these following applications.
-a) Installation and configuration of Tomcat on ubuntu 22-04 (https://linuxize.com/post/how-to-install-tomcat-10-on-ubuntu-22-04/)
+* Installation and configuration of Tomcat on ubuntu 22-04 (https://linuxize.com/post/how-to-install-tomcat-10-on-ubuntu-22-04/)
-b) Installation and configuration of Jenkins (https://phoenixnap.com/kb/install-jenkins-ubuntu)
+*  Installation and configuration of Jenkins (https://phoenixnap.com/kb/install-jenkins-ubuntu)
-c) Installation and configuration of Maven (https://www.digitalocean.com/community/tutorials/install-maven-linux-ubuntu)
+* Installation and configuration of Maven (https://www.digitalocean.com/community/tutorials/install-maven-linux-ubuntu)
-d) Installation and configuration of PostgreSQl on ubuntu (https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-22-04-quickstart)
+* Installation and configuration of PostgreSQl on ubuntu (https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-22-04-quickstart)
-e) Installation and configuration of Ansible on Ubuntu (https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-22-04)
+* Installation and configuration of Ansible on Ubuntu (https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-22-04)

 3) Using Terraform create an IAM role and attach to the EC2 instances (use any public resources as reference).